 - delivering fairness to those claiming benefit and to the taxpayer.

-Currently 20,500 households in Harrow receive either Housing Benefit or Council Tax Benefit.
+Currently 20,500 households in Harrow receive either Housing Benefit or Council Tax Support.

-Our Welfare Reform Calculator has been designed to help you find out how the changes to welfare benefits might affect you specifically.
+To help you find out how the changes to welfare benefits might affect you specifically, please use our specially designed Welfare Reform Calculator.